mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/texture.rst

 This allows you to set the texture to Sensors.
 It will use the cutoff to continuously draw lighter values of the texture (making the result darker).

 .. versionadded:: 4.4
-    For Lightness Map and Gradient Map modes, Strength controls how much of the texture is applied compared to how much of the selected paint color comes through.
+    For Lightness Map and Gradient Map modes, :guilabel:`Strength` controls how much of the texture is applied compared to how much of the selected paint color comes through.

 .. image:: /images/brushes/Krita_2_9_brushengine_texture_03.png